 Different people have different strengths and it’s important to play to those strengths.
 Mark Zuckerberg is an introvert but was very good behind the computer.
-At the same time however, he was willing to build relationships and put himself out there.
+At the same time, however, he was willing to build relationships and put himself out there.
 When you can acknowledge your strength and tap into areas that might be uncomfortable you become stronger.
 Here are 3 lessons to become a better entrepreneur that you need to know now!

 It has been found that extroverts are more likely to be self-employed.
 “Extroverts have a stronger dopamine response, meaning they get a bigger kick out of achievements like a job promotion, a new romance, or a successful business launch.”
 They are more inclined to take risks based on the anticipation of the reward when things go well.

 Below, I want to share 3 things I have personally experienced and learned about the benefit of being willing to get out of my comfort zone and talk to people.